Gargoyles (TV series): Cultural impact

-Cosplayer Ezmeralda Von Katz as Demona with voice actress Marina Sirtis, on the convention floor at Wizard World Des Moines 2017.
+Cosplayer as Demona with voice actress Marina Sirtis, on the convention floor at Wizard World Des Moines 2017.

 Fan community

 In 1997, Weisman began answering fan questions about the series in an online forum at Ask Greg, revealing, among other things, productions details about the series, in-universe details about the characters, and his plans for the property if it had not been cancelled or if he was able to revive it in the future.
 Among other revelations, Weisman has detailed spinoffs for the series that reached various stages of development, including Bad Guys (for which a leica reel and comics were produced), Gargoyles 2198, Timedancer, Pendragon, Dark Ages and The New Olympians.

 Conventions

 The Gathering of the Gargoyles was an annual fan convention which began in 1997 and ended in 2009.
 The Gathering featured several regular guests close to the Gargoyles franchise including Greg Weisman and voice actors Keith David and Thom Adcox.
 The Gathering has featured several recurring special events such as a radio play where attendees audition and take speaking roles, a masquerade ball where attendees dress up as their favorite character, an art show where the many artists within the fandom can display or sell their artwork.
 Weisman has in the past shown the leica reel of Bad Guys at Gatherings.
 Footage and interviews from the 2004 Gathering appear as an extra feature on the Season 1 DVD of the show.

 CONvergence 2014 featured a Gargoyles related theme with many guests from the series including Greg Weisman, Thom Adcox, Marina Sirtis, C. Robert Cargill, Scott Lynch, Amy Berg, and Emma Bull.
 It is a four-day convention held in Bloomington, Minnesota over the Fourth of July weekend.
 It was done to celebrate the series' 20th anniversary.